nagsamayam/laravel-promocodes/README.md

 UserRequiredToAcceptPromocode - "The given code `ABC-DEF` requires to be used by user, not by guest."
 PromocodeAlreadyExistedException - "The given promocode `10s%discount` is already existed.
 Please try with a new one."
 PromocodeAlreadyUsedForOrderException - "The given code `ABC-DEF` is already applied for the order with id 405-6828433-4214765."
+PromocodeNotAcitveException - "The given promocode `ABC-DEF` is not active.
+Please try with a new one."
 ```

 #### Events